rdkcentral/rdkservices/Messenger/doc/MessengerPlugin.md

 <a name="method.create"></a>
 ## *create <sup>method</sup>*

-Creates a messaging room name and URL regex.
+Sets URL regex for a messaging room.

 ### Description